News

 The 17-year periodical Brood XIV cicadas will be unearthed by the billions this spring.
 New Mexico won't be seeing the large, buzzing broods, but will be visited by the annual cicadas.
 Kentucky ...

-In Louisiana, there are both periodical and annual species of cicadas.
+What to know about record heat In Louisiana, there are both periodical and annual species of cicadas.
 Periodical cicadas emerge every 13 or 17 years and have specific broods.
-The Great Southern Brood (Brood XIX), the Lower ...
+The Great Southern ...

 The Garden State is home to two types of cicadas: annual and periodical.
 Annual cicadas emerge every year and periodical cicadas emerge every 13 or 17 years, coming together to form a piercing ...